MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 1. Navigate to the "StartingPointVisualScripts" folder.
 1. In the **Save Graph** dialog, enter the name "SPVideoPlayerBehavior" and then click **Save**.
+1. In the **Script Machine** component, enter a name for the graph: "Video Player Behavior."
+1. Enter a summary for the graph: "Video player behavior definition."